 I’m not talking about creating editorial calendars for your blog or social content – but the traditional PR tactic of using editorial calendars created by magazines, trade publications and other media for securing placement opportunities.
 Newspapers and broadcast media don’t typically have editorial calendars.

-Ed cal searches are a basic PR skill, but one that waaaay too many pros gloss over it, only do it annually, or forget entirely.
+Ed cal searches are a basic PR skill, but one that waaaay too many pros gloss over, only do it annually, or forget entirely.
 That’s a mistake, given how fitting your pitches to an editorial calendar bumps your success rate way up.

 It’s time to kick off the process for next year.
 If you wait much longer, it will be too late to pitch January/February issues. (tweet this) And there is nothing worse than a client calling to ask “Why am I not in this issue?
 It’s a perfect fit for what we do!”